Galbatrollix/galba_colormath/DOCUMENTATION.md

     - Yes, the code should produce correct results when compiled with optimization level of O3 on gcc.
 It doesn't rely on dodgy pointer/union casts in any of the provided functions.
 3) Can this code be compiled with -fast math option using gcc?
     - Yes, but it was not developed with this assumption in mind, make sure it passes the tests if you try compiling with mast math enabled
+4) My compiler generates warnings from this code, why?
+    - Depending on enabled compiler warnings, this code may generate false-positive warnings in some places.
+Certain parts of the implementation perform potentially lossy conversions (for example int to unsigned char) or subscipt arrays with character type.
+Test suite also extensively compares floats for equality.
+I recommend completely disabling the faulty warnings, especially the char subscripts and float comparison, since unlike lossy conversions these warnings are rarely tripped unintentionally.
 ## Structure definitions
 ### Color structs
 The header defines 3 separate structures for dealing with color math and conversions.
 All colorspace and color distance related functions in the library operate on these types.